iyildiz/java2kotlin/README.md

 - Objects can be nested inside objects and classes but `inner object` can't be used inside a class as it won't know which outer reference to store.
 - **Examples** [Object Expressions](src/main/kotlin/oop/objects.kt)
 #### Constants
+- `const` keyword is for compile time constants only
-- `const` keyword can be used for primitive types and Strings.
+  - Can be used with primitive types and Strings
+  - Can't be assigned to a function or any class
+  - `val` is contrary can be used with runtime constants
 - It will inline the values at compile time and increase performance
 - `JvmField` will tell compiler not to generate the getters/setters for fields and make fields accessible
 - `JvmStatic` only makes the properties available without using `INSTANCE`.
 Access is still via property not field.